kyleellefsen/detect_puffs/docs/detect_puffs_parameters.md

 How many frames after the event detection should we look for the end of the event.

 ### maxSigmaForGaussianFit (int)
 When fitting with a gaussian, what is the upper bound for the sigma (width) or sigmax and sigmay (if fitting with a rotatable gaussian) parameter.
+Set this value to be as wide as your largest calcium event, in pixels.

 ### rotatedfit (bool)
 Set this to True to fit to a 2D rotatable gaussian.
 If False, each event will be fit with a single circularly symmetric sigma (width) parameter.
 A rotatable gaussian has additional fitting parameters: a long axis with a sigmax (width), a short axis with a sigmay, and a theta (angle).